 6.1.3.
-Working Principle of the Template Generator for systemd systems already has some basic templating capabilities.
+Working Principle of the Template Generator for systemd systemd already has some basic templating capabilities.
 It is possible to create unit names containing the @ symbol, which can then be expanded under certain circumstances, e.g. to tty names etc. However, automatic expansion is only done when somebody knows the instance name already in advance.
 The author has not found any way for creating instance names out of "thin air", such as from dynamically created MARS resource names.
-Essentially, an inference machine for systems template names does not yet exist.
+Essentially, an inference machine for systemd template names does not yet exist.

-This lacking functionality is completed with the following macro processing capabilities of marsadm (see section 6.2 on page 84):
+This lacking functionality is completed with the following macro processing capabilities of marsadm (see section 6.2 on page 83):

-ordinary templated Some or systemd unit files (see man systemd.unit) can be one of the following installed ./systemd-templates, into directories: \$HOME/.marsadm/systemd-templates/, /etc/marsadm/systemd-templates/, /usr/lib/marsadm/systemd-templates/, /usr/local/lib/marsadm/systemd-templates/.
+ordinary Some or templated systemd unit files (see man systemd.unit) can he installed intoone of the following directories: ./systemd-templates, \$HOME/.marsadm/systemd-templates/, /etc/marsadm/systemd-templates/, /usr/lib/marsadm/systemd-templates/, /usr/local/lib/marsadm/systemd-templates/.
 Futher places can be defined by overriding the \$MARS_PATH environment variable.